Last Updated: July 7, 2023

 - Large: 500,000 executions per month, overages charged per Order Form

 Contentstack has a number of other parameters that may impact the operation of the Software.
 In the unlikely event any of these other parameters are exceeded, Contentstack will contact the Customer to identify and address the issue before any further steps are taken.

 If the Customer breaches the terms and conditions set forth in this Services Description, then Contentstack may suspend or terminate the Customer’s access to the Software and Services as set forth in the MSA.
 No service credit or remedy under the service levels is available for interruption of service for such breaches.

 Section 11: Beta Services

-Contentstack reserves the right to end of the life of a Service (or any part thereof) during a Subscription Term and if we do so, we will provide a pro-rata refund of any associated Fees paid in advance by the Customer.
+Contentstack reserves the right to end the life of a Service (or any part thereof) during a Subscription Term, and if Contentstack does so, Contentstack will provide a pro-rata refund of any associated Fees paid in advance by the Customer.
 The customer acknowledges that the Services and SLAs set out in this Services Description are subject to technical progress and development and that Contentstack may update or modify such from time to time provided that such updates and modifications do not result in a material decrease in the overall level of service provided during a Subscription Term.